cougz/awesome-distroless/README.md

 ## Tools Support

-You can extend the base image with additional tools:
+You can extend the base image with additional tools for specific use cases:

 ```bash
 # Build base image only